ddoyle2017/AvocadoBot/README.md

 ## What is it?

-Clean, multi-functional Discord Bot written in Java 8.
-Features music playing via YouTube, as well as an online image downloading functionality.
+A clean, multi-functional Discord Bot written in Java 8.
+Currently, it features a music streaming via YouTube, and an online image posting feature using Imgur.
 Hosted on a free tier Amazon EC2 instance.

-Discord is a popular chat & VOIP service for gamers: https://discordapp.com
+Discord is a popular chat & VoIP service for gamers: https://discordapp.com

 ## Authors